yecril71pl/cpp-docs.pl-pl/docs/safeint/safeint-functions.md

 podczas Numer pierwszej.
 Musi to być typ `T` .

 *'t*<br/>
-podczas Drugi numer.
+podczas Druga liczba.
 Musi to być typ `U` .

 ### <a name="return-value"></a>Wartość zwracana